travis-ci/docs-travis-ci-com/user/using-workspaces.md

 It is worth reiterating that the workspaces are meant for sharing files within a build.
-For files that you want to share across builds, use [caches](/user/caching).
+For files you want to share across builds, use [caches](/user/caching).

 ### Workspaces and caches are considered independently